waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Goldenrod City
 *   **Fact (from Agent):** The path east out of Goldenrod City is blocked by a strange tree (Sudowoodo).
 Progress is impossible this way for now.
-*   **Hypothesis:** A key is required for a locked door at (18, 6) in the underground.
-The solution likely involves finding this key or triggering an event elsewhere.
+*   **Hypothesis (from Agent):** The city is divided.
+The Underground Path seems to be the only way to cross between the west and east sections.
+*   **Hypothesis (from Agent):** There may be hidden switches or items in the main Underground area that alter the path or unlock new exits.
 *   **Hypothesis:** An Abra is required for the Machop trade on the 5th floor of the Department Store.
-Abra might be found in the grass on Route 34.
+Abra might be found in the grass on Route 34, which is south of the city.

 ### Ruins of Alph
 *   **Objective:** Solve the sliding stone panel puzzle.